-- ☐ The projected Economic Activity Taxes figures were established by the developer in the TIF Plan. - ☐ EATs are trending upwards as businesses have opened in the Marketplace.
+- ☐ The projected Economic Activity Taxes figures were established by the developer in the TIF Plan. - ☐ Projected includes the Tractor and Supply store that was never built. - EATs has had a decrease in FY2023 and FY2024 due to timing of receipts for Fire and Zoo Districts.